ickarakurt/cemkarakurt/src/content/blog/react-rendering-techniques-and-nextjs-partial-prerenderin.md

 }
 ```

-This way, you can incrementally adopt Partial Prerendering in your Next.js application and observe how it improves the user experience and SEO.
+This way, you can incrementally adopt Partial Prerendering in your Next.js application and observe how it improves the [**user experience**](https://cemkarakurt.com/tags/user-experience/ "User Experience") and [**SEO**](https://cemkarakurt.com/tags/seo/ "Search Engine Optimization").

 ### Conclusion

-NextJS Partial Prerendering is a powerful feature that combines the benefits of static site generation and server-side rendering.
-It allows you to serve static content quickly while streaming dynamic content, providing a better user experience and improving SEO.
+[**NextJS**](https://cemkarakurt.com/tags/nextjs/ "NextJS") Partial Prerendering is a powerful feature that combines the benefits of static site generation and server-side rendering.
+It allows you to serve static content quickly while streaming dynamic content, providing a better [**user experience**](https://cemkarakurt.com/tags/user-experience/ "User Experience") and improving [**SEO**](https://cemkarakurt.com/tags/seo/ "Search Engine Optimization").

-The JS ecosystem is changing rapidly.
+The [**JS**](https://cemkarakurt.com/tags/javascript/ "Javascript") ecosystem is changing rapidly.
 It's crucial to keep up with the latest trends and technologies.
 Partial Prerendering is a new feature being popularized by NextJS, and you can be sure it will be widely used in the future.
 So, it's a good idea to learn about it and start using it in your projects. **Adapt to changes** and stay ahead of the curve.

 ### Sources